morikatron/toio-sdk-for-unity/docs_EN/sys_cube.md

 }

 /// <summary>
-/// It refers to the firmware version of CoreCube and generates Cube class according to the version.
+/// It refers to the BLE protocol version of CoreCube and generates Cube class according to the version.
 /// </summary>
 public class CubeConnecter : CubeConnecterInterface
 {